Archbishop Makarios ordains our beloved Father Amphilohios to the priesthood

-Program of Holy Services for Great and Holy Week 2018
+Program of Holy Services for December and January

-Download the English program and Greek program of Holy Services during HOLY WEEK to be held at St Spyridon Church.
+Download the English program and Greek program of Holy Services during December and January to be held at St Spyridon Church.

 English Divine Liturgy Services